 Consider giving your boss or manager a themed gift suited to his or her profession, hobby, or work habits.
-For example, this marvelous and funny recycled steel and copper Computer Frustration figurine gift is appropriate for any employer who works with computers and gets frustrated by them!
+For example, the funny recycled steel and copper Computer Frustration figurine gift is appropriate for any employer who works with computers and gets frustrated by them!

-Credentials: The author of this article is a former supervisor and office worker who has worked in many offices for large and small organizations over a period of 20 years and has taken an interest in business gifting etiquette.
+I am a former supervisor and office worker who has worked in many offices for large and small organizations over a period of 20 years, and I have taken an interest in business gifting etiquette.